syd-kiwi/CS5580-SABER/cryptol/README.md

   -  `polyadd.cry`: Implements polynomial addition.
 - Other Componets
   - `key_gen.cry`: Implements the key generation process for SABER.
   - `parameters.cry`: Defines constants and parameters for SABER.

+## Prerequisites
+To run the Cryptol code in this directory, you need:
+- [Cryptol](https://cryptol.net/) installed on your system.
+  - You can also install via Docker
+    - docker pull ghcr.io/galoisinc/cryptol:latest
+    - docker run -it ghcr.io/galoisinc/cryptol:latest